lee-treehouse/-Tobor-/README.md

 Where integer input is required, I am allowing any input that I can parse as an integer in base 10 that doesn't violate the entity's requirements.
 Eg decimal input is allowed.

-When invalid input is received, I am advising the user of the problem and then exiting the program.

 ## Next steps

 Increase test coverage for CLI Input Reader, will require mocking cli input.

-Introduce setting that allows continuing the program when invalid input is received.
-Make parser errors a custom type of error so they can be recovered from in tobor service.
-Give line readers an interactive property so I can default to continuing when interactive is true and not when interactive is false.

-Extend logger interface so I can cache what has been logged and check that in tests instead of needing to spy.

-Consdier split up the output of the tobor service (eg REPORT command) and output that is necessary for user interaction like CLI interaction.
+Consider splitting up the output of the tobor service (eg REPORT command) and output that is necessary for user interaction like CLI interaction.